-Our simulations show that confirmatory hypothesis-testing is suboptimal.
-Why might humans have evolved such a strategy?
+Our simulations show that on our task, learning from verification is suboptimal.
+Why might humans use such a strategy?
 A key challenge faced by any intelligent system is that the space of possible occurrences in the world is virtually unbounded, a state of affairs that places unrealistic demands on the cognitive apparatus we use to make inferences about the local environment.
-In philosophy, this is known as the ‘frame problem’46.
-Hypothesis-testing may have evolved to act as a tractable inference strategy, allowing inferences to be updated about the most probable occurrences in the world, avoiding costly inference about a series of impossible or improbable events, and contributing to optimal data harvesting47.
-In our experiment, we saw that symbolic cues reduced the bias to learn excessively from confirmation.
+In philosophy, this is known as the ‘frame problem’38.
+Hypothesis-testing may have evolved to act as a tractable inference strategy, allowing inferences to be updated about the most probable occurrences in the world, avoiding costly inference about a series of impossible or improbable events, and contributing to optimal data harvesting39.
+In our experiment, we saw that symbolic cues reduced the bias to learn excessively from verification.
 The evolution of a system of symbolic representation, that permits hypotheses to be represented and communicated via language, is likely to have enhanced the tractability of inference by allowing humans to focus on a few probable theories without costly trial-and-error learning.